 The commencement of the 20th century served as a critical point in the account of hemp.
 In Utah, in 1915, the government outlawed the use of hemp.
 The reason was largely due to the known history of the uses of this plant as marijuana.
 The prejudice against immigrants from Mexico also contributed to this.

 Hemp fabric is used within the textile industry to make clothes.
 It embraces hemp clothing for its durability and sustainability.
-As a naturally strong and lightweight fabric it is perfect for many clothing applications like sustainable yoga clothes and
+As a naturally strong and lightweight fabric, it is perfect for many clothing applications like sustainable yoga clothes and

 One of the reasons that make hemp a sustainable option for clothing is it is a carbon-negative raw material - the crop absorbs more carbon from the atmosphere than it releases.

 Also, when compared with cotton, hemp requires less land to grow.
 Hemp is a high-yielding crop that can produce more on less land.
 It also requires less water.
 A study revealed that cotton requires 9,758 kg of water per kg.
 However, hemp requires 2,401 to 3,401 kg of water per kg1.